ohrite/circuit-breakers-2024/presentation.md

 # Here and Now

 <!--
-The USDA heavily promoted co-ops in the 1920s, communities  of color used co-ops to gain food access in the Jim Crow era, and the natural foods movement adopted it in the 1970s.
+Communities of color used co-ops to gain food access in the Jim Crow era and the natural foods movement adopted this strategy in the 1970s.

-Today's cooperatives run the gamut between large enterprises like Mondragon, small local businesses like a food co-op in your area, and social enterprises
+This picture, taken in 2016, shows some members of Cooperation Jackson, an example of a politically-active enterprise more in line with the original political and social movement of the Rochdale Pioneers

-Cooperation Jackson is an example of a politically-active enterprise -->
+-->

 ---